 March 27, 2005

 At the beautifully restored Egyptian Theatre in Hollywood at 5pm, The American Cinemateque will host a screening of The Blackboard Jungle to salute the 50th anniversary of the release of the film, and the consequent impact of "(We're Gonna) Rock Around the Clock," by Bill Haley and the Comets.
 The evening will also call attention to the DVD release on May 10th of the film from Warner Home Video.
-The screening will be accompanied by a Q&A featuring cast members Paul Mazursky and Jamie Farr, assistant director Joel Freeman, all five surviving members of the original Comets, and Peter Ford, who will, naturally, mention his writing of Glenn Ford: A Life in Film.
+The screening will be accompanied by a Q&A featuring cast members Paul Mazursky and Jamie Farr, assistant director Joel Freeman, all five surviving members of the original Comets, and Peter Ford, who will, naturally, mention his writing of Glenn Ford: A Life.
 Also on the bill that evening will be the rarely seen "Rock Around the Clock," the feature film Bill Haley and the Comets made to exploit the success of their groundbreaking record.

 March 24, 2005